Pioneering the way with the most advanced ideas to solve the most complex problems.

 What has been your favourite project?

-My favourite project so far has been Shore station, Edinburgh.
+My favourite project so far has been Shore Station, Edinburgh.
 The project is a mixed-use development consisting of 604 student beds, 18 homes, commercial space and amenity across seven blocks.
-The site is a conservation area with some listed blocks retained for the development which will require specialist conservation works and provide a range of experience.
+The site is a conservation area with some listed blocks retained for the development which will require specialist conservation works and provide a range of experience

 What brings you joy outside of work?